 The Evolution of the Federal Electoral Process

-The voters lists
+The lists of electors

 Candidates and parties

 Since 1970, parties have had the option of registering with the Chief Electoral Officer.
 Registration brings with it strict reporting requirements, but also several benefits.
 For example, a candidate endorsed by a registered party may have the party affiliation shown on the ballot, and registered parties are entitled to an allotment of paid and free broadcasting time during general elections.
 There are also financial advantages to registration.
-For example, registered parties are eligible for reimbursement of a percentage of their election expenses, according to a formula set out in the legislation, and donations to the party are tax-deductible, with a maximum tax credit of $650.
+For example, registered parties are eligible for reimbursement of a percentage of their election expenses, according to a formula set out in the legislation, and donations to the party are tax deductible, with a maximum tax credit of $650.

 The number of registered political parties increased from 4 at the 1972 general election to 12 at the general election of 2004.
 The number of candidates standing for election federally has increased significantly over the years: from 632 in 1921 to 1,808 in 2000.
 The number declined to 1,685 in 2004, partly because of the merger of two major political parties.